Urethane vs Ionomer vs Surlyn Golf Ball Covers

 As a general rule, ionomer and Surlyn golf balls are cheaper and will spin less, which makes them great for beginners and high handicaps.
 Urethane golf balls are made for better golfers because they produce more spin and better control with faster swing speeds.

 One of the biggest differences is how the ball feels when you hit it.
 Also, golf balls can be different in a lot of ways and not just the cover material (core, layers, dimples).
-For more, check out our article on the different types of golf balls.
+For more info, read this article.

 What Are Urethane Golf Balls?